 Refrigerating Homemade Caramel

-- Store it in a sealed, airtight container or mason jar to prevent moisture and odor absorption.
+- Use an airtight container or mason jar to prevent moisture and odors.

-- Keep the fridge temperature consistent, ideally at or below 40°F (4°C).
+- Keep the fridge at 40°F (4°C) or below for optimal freshness.

-- Label the container with the date to track how long it’s been stored.
+- Label the container to track storage time.

 Freezing Homemade Caramel for Extended Life

-- Label the container with the date for easy tracking.
+- Label it with the date for easy tracking.

-- For faster thawing, let it sit at room temperature for an hour.
+- For quicker thawing, let it sit at room temperature for an hour.

-- Avoid microwaving, as overheating could alter the texture or burn the sugar.
+- Avoid microwaving, as overheating may ruin the texture.

 Factors That Affect the Shelf Life of Homemade Caramel